microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/typescript/1-intro.md

 ### Scenario

-A Bot Framework Skill app (in C#) that greets a new user.
+A Bot Framework Skill app (in TypeScript) that greets a new user.